-Note: The CCTS also sponsors the Path to K Award for junior faculty in the health sciences.
-See Appendix three of this document for a comparison of the two programs.
+Note: The CCTS also sponsors the Path to K Award for junior faculty in OSU Health Science Colleges.
+See Appendix 3 of this document for a comparison of the two programs.

-Benefits of the K12 Award
+Benefits of the KL2 Award

-- 75% salary support and appropriate fringe benefits (50% for surgeons) (the 75% multiplier is applied up to a salary cap of \$120,000). - Research funds \$15,000 per year for three years from the CCTS for the following types of research related expenses: (a) research expenses, such as supplies, equipment, and technical personnel; (b) tuition and fees related to required career development courses and activities; (c) travel to scientific meetings or training that the institution determines to be necessary for the individual's career development experience; and (d) statistical services including personnel and computer time. - Access to the CCTS professional services and staff including assistance in the areas of biostatistics, subject recruitment, and human subject's research. - Access to a training curriculum in clinical and translational research methodology and specialized training seminars. - Individualized career development and mentorship from the trainee's own appointed scientific committee and the K12 directors. - Support to develop an R grant or individual K award to fund research at the conclusion of the K12 funding.
+- 75% salary support and appropriate fringe benefits (50% for surgeons) (the 75% multiplier is applied up to a salary cap of \$120,000). - Research funds of up to \$25,000 per year for three years from the CCTS. - Biostatistics support for all three years of your KL2 free from charge up to a maximum of 40 hours per year from Center for Biostatics of the Department of Biomedical Informatics of the College of Medicine. - Access to the CCTS professional services and staff including assistance in the areas of biostatistics, subject recruitment, and human subject's research. - Access to a training curriculum in clinical and translational research methodology and specialized training seminars. - Individualized career development and mentorship from the trainee's own appointed scientific committee and the KL2 directors. - Support to develop an R grant or individual K award to fund research at the conclusion of the KL2 funding.

-Expectations of K12 Awardees
+Expectations of KL2 Awardees

-- Commit 75% of your effort to this K12 Scholar Award (50% for surgeons). - Commit to attending the following CCTS organized K12 Training programs: - ✓ An orientation to the K12 program and CCTS. - ✓ Monthly K Lunch and Learn that cover a variety of topics on clinical and translational science and research (currently on the fourth Tuesday of each month) - ✓ The Business of Science a three-day training program in leadership and project management in science. - ✓ The Annual meeting of the Association of Clinical and Translational Science (typically held in April in Washington, DC). - ✓ Grant writing workshop participation in the Spring Semester of Year 2. - ✓ Lead Mentor will attend CCTS mentor training, if he or she has not already done so. - ✓ Individualized coaching to enhance verbal communication skills - Individual development plan will be developed in collaboration with K12 leadership and project mentoring teams and monitored every six months (see Appendix 1). - Brief progress reports will be required three times per year. - An Annual written report and an oral presentation to K12 External Advisory Board.
+- Commit 75% of your effort to this KL2 Scholar Award (50% for surgeons). - Commit to attending the following CCTS organized KL2 Training programs: - ✓ An orientation to the KL2 program and CCTS. - ✓ Monthly K Lunch & Learn that cover a variety of topics on clinical and translational science and research (currently on the fourth Tuesday of each month) - ✓ The Business of Science a three day training program in leadership and project management in science. - ✓ The Annual meeting of the Association of Clinical and Translational Science (typically held in April in Washington, DC). - ✓ Consultation privileges with the CCTS Translational Therapeutics Think Tank. - ✓ Grant writing training in the Spring Semester of Year 2. - ✓ Lead Mentor will attend CCTS mentor training, if he or she has not already done so. - ✓ Completion of the Innovation & Entrepreneurship workshop program. - ✓ Individualized coaching to enhance verbal communication skills - Individual development plan will be developed in collaboration with KL2 leadership and project mentoring teams, and monitored twice yearly (see Appendix 1).

+- Brief progress reports will be required three times per year. - An Annual written report and an oral presentation to either the CCTS Program Director or Executive Committees is required.